The Link Men

-The Link Men was a short lived Australian television series shown in 1970 that was axed after 12 weeks.
+The Link Men is a short lived Australian television series shown in 1970 that was axed after twelve weeks.

 Synopsis

 The series was the first drama series made in-house by the Nine Network as part of an attempt to rival the cop shows produced by Crawford Productions such as Homicide and Division 4.
 The Link Men starred Kevin Miles, Bruce Montague and Tristan Rogers as three detectives working in the city of Sydney.

 The series was devised and produced by Glyn Davies who had created The Rat Catchers for ITV (Associated-Rediffusion Television).

 The director (for the pilot episode and for many of the rest of the series) was Australian film director Jonathan Dawson.

 Production

 The show, produced by British import George Spenton-Foster, lasted for thirteen episodes.
 The title sequence focussing on a speeding car's wheel closely followed the template of the British Rat Catchers opening, which inspired Link Men.

-The aforementioned Tristan Rogers would go on to greater fame on the American daytime serial General Hospital, where he has appeared as Robert Scorpio off and on since 1980.
+The aforementioned Tristan Rogers would go on to greater fame on the American daytime serial General Hospital, where he has appeared as Robert Scorpio off and on from 1980 until his death in 2025.